What are medically tailored meals (MTMs)?

 We work with healthcare providers and systems across the country to provide a turnkey solution that they can confidently offer to their patients based on their specific chronic disease, including, but not limited to, metabolic syndrome, diabetes, hypertension, heart disease, non-alcoholic fatty liver disease (NAFLD), irritable bowel syndrome (IBS), inflammatory bowel disease (IBD) and obesity.

-ModifyHealth’s dietitian team is also here to help support you along the way with coaching and support via our medically tailored meal programs.
+ModifyHealth’s dietitian team is also here to help support you along the way with coaching and support via providing medically tailored meals programs.

 Food is truly medicine.
 If you are interested in making healthy changes to improve your chronic conditions like diabetes or heart disease, you may want to consider adding medically tailored meals to your life.
 They can help improve your health, lower healthcare costs, and fight off food insecurity.
-And, if you live in California, you’re in luck -- you may be able to qualify for meal coverage through Medi-Cal.
+And, if you live in California, you’re in luck -- you may be able to have Meic-cal cover medically tailored meals.

 ModifyHealth is unique in that it provides medically tailored meal delivery services right to your door such as low FODMAP and Mediterranean meal plans.
 Take the guesswork out and check out the various meal plans today.
 ModifyHealth also offers optional dietitian support to support you on your journey.